Is Incarnate Word the best team in the Southland? - Week 12 Football Power Rankings

 Nicholls State, Incarnate Word, Week 12 Southland Football Power Rankings

-Which team sits on top of the Southland as we enter Week 12 of the college football season?
-Keep reading, as we've got power rankings to update you on where every team stands.
+Who is the team to beat at the top of the Southland entering Week 12 of the college football schedule?
+Our power rankings below fill you in on what you need to know about each team ahead of this week's games.

 Watch college football all season long on Fubo and ESPN+!